-While giving or receiving gifts or entertainment can be culturally appropriate and part of the normal course of doing business, inappropriately doing so can create the perception of impropriety and violate anti-corruption laws.
-Directors and employees may not accept work-related gifts other than those of nominal value, such as meals, event tickets, sporting outings, hospitality suites, calendars, flowers, fruit, candy, books, and advertising novelties.
+Directors and employees may not accept gifts from customers or suppliers or potential customers or potential suppliers other than those of nominal value, such as meals, event tickets, sporting outings, hospitality suites, calendars, flowers, fruit, candy, books, and advertising novelties.
 Directors and employees may not accept anything that may give the appearance that their judgment on behalf of the Company may be compromised.
-If a director or employee, or if a family member of a director or employee receives an unsolicited gift that is prohibited by this Code, that person must promptly report the gift to the Chief Executive Officer or Vice President and General Counsel and return the gift.
+If a director or employee, or if a family member of a director or employee receives an unsolicited gift that is prohibited by this Code, that person must promptly report the gift to the Chief Executive Officer or General Counsel, and return the gift.